Personalized marketing: Technology

-Customer Relationship Management Platforms: Customer relationship management (CRM) is used by companies to manage and analyze customer interactions and data throughout the customer lifecycle to improve business relationships with customers, assist in customer retention and drive sales growth.
+Customer Relationship Management Platforms: Customer relationship management (CRM) is used by companies to manage and analyze customer interactions and data throughout the customer lifecycle, improving relationships, boosting retention, and driving sales growth.
 CRM systems are designed to compile information on customers across different channels (points of contact between the customer and the company) which could include the company's website, live support, direct mail, marketing materials and social media.
 CRM systems can also give customer-facing staff detailed information on customers' personal information, purchase history, buying preferences and concerns.
-Most popular enterprise CRM applications are Salesforce.com, Microsoft Dynamics CRM, NetSuite, and Oracle Eloqua.
+Most popular enterprise CRM applications are Salesforce.com, Microsoft Dynamics CRM, NetSuite, Hubspot, and Oracle Eloqua.

 Beacon Technology: Beacon technology works on Bluetooth low energy (BLE) which is used by a low frequency chip that is found in devices like mobile phones.
 These chips communicate with multiple Beacon devices to form a network and are used by marketers to better personalize the messaging and mobile ads based on the customer's proximity to their retail outlet.
+Beacon technology circumference has shrunk, ultimately facilitating its use.